 Frank H. Sobey Fund for Excellence in Business Studies

 This fund makes five awards of $7000 each to students in business studies at universities in the Atlantic Provinces, in October of each year.
-Applicants must have completed at least one year of undergraduate or graduate business studies, with a minimum overall GPA of 3.67 with no individual grade below A-.
+Applicants must be enrolled full-time in business studies at an Atlantic Province university for the current year, have completed at least one year of undergraduate or graduate business studies, and have a minimum overall GPA of 3.00.
 Career aspirations, entrepreneurial ambitions, extra-curricular and community activities are also considered.

 Ross Towler Accounting Scholarship